Moo64c/moo64c.github.io/_posts/2024-12-29-Correctly Iterate Variadic Parameters in Lua.md

 date: "2024-12-29"
 tags: [lua]
 excerpt: Using `select` to handle a Lua quirk.
+layout: single
 ---

 Our logger functionality exposes a simple interface, which doesn't limit the number of items you can send it.

 ```lua
 function M.info(...)